 To rename a map, select it in the map tree and select Rename in the context menu, or press F2.
 Enter a new map name and press Enter to confirm or Esc to cancel.
 If the map was opened from a file, the file name will be changed.
 If the map was opened from a server, the map name in the server database will be changed.

 To save a new network map, select File→Save from the main window menu, or press the Save button on the toolbar or press Ctrl+S.

-If you created a new network map, you will be offered to specify a filename for your new map.
+If the map is new and created locally, you will be offered to specify a filename for the map.

-To save the network map to another file, select File→Save As from the main window menu and specify a filename.
+To save the network map to an arbitrary file, select File→Save As from the main window menu and specify a filename.

 To save all maps at once, select File→Save All from the main window menu or press the Save All button on the toolbar.
 Only those maps that have unsaved changes will be saved.
 This option is not available if your maps have no unsaved changes.
 The availability of the Save All button is the way to inform you that your maps have some unsaved changes.

 If the map is opened from a file, the system creates a backup copy of the map file.
 See Backup copies for more information.